 Emergency Dentistry – Reno, NV

 Drs.
 Jason and Jackie Alford understand that dental emergencies are extremely stressful and always seem to occur when least expected.
-That’s why they are proud to offer an around-the-clock emergency hotline as well as same-day care for patients in pain.
+That’s why they are proud to proud to offer emergency care for walk-ins as well as same day care for patients in pain.
 If you or your child experience an oral emergency, don’t hesitate to call them immediately.

 Why Choose Alford Pediatric & General Dentistry for Emergency Dentistry?